-Hypoplastic left heart syndrome (HLHS) is a birth defect.
-In HLHS, the left side of the heart is underdeveloped.
-This affects the blood flow through the heart.
+Hypoplastic left heart syndrome (HLHS) is a rare but serious birth defect.
+In HLHS, the left side of your child’s heart is underdeveloped.
+This affects the blood flow through their heart.

-In a normal heart, the right side pumps blood that needs oxygen to the lungs, and the left side pumps blood with oxygen to the body.
-In HLHS, the left side is not able to function.
-In the first few days after birth, the right side of the heart is able to pump blood to both the lungs and the body.
-This is possible because of openings between the two sides of the heart.
-However, these openings soon close.
-Then it is difficult for oxygen-rich blood to get to the body.
+In a normal heart, the right side pumps blood that needs oxygen to the lungs, and then the left side pumps blood with fresh oxygen to the bodily tissues.
+In HLHS, the left side isn’t able to function.
+In the first few days after birth, the right side of the heart can pump blood to both the lungs and the body.
+This is possible because of a tunnel-like opening between the two sides of the heart called ductus arteriosus.
+However, this opening will soon close.
+Then, it becomes difficult for oxygen-rich blood to get to the body.

 In most kids, HLHS is related to one of the following:

 - a genetic defect

 The following parts of the heart are usually affected by HLHS:

 - The mitral valve controls blood flow between the upper left chamber, or left atrium, and lower left chamber, or left ventricle, of your child’s heart

 - The left ventricle is the lower left chamber of your child’s heart.
 It sends blood to their main artery, or aorta.
 Their main artery feeds oxygenated blood to the rest of their body.
 Underdevelopment of the left ventricle has a major effect on your child’s life because its strength directly relates to how effectively oxygenated blood flows through the rest of their body.